 The National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA) are committed to supporting programs and projects that improve community resilience by reducing communities' vulnerability to coastal storms, sea level rise, and flooding by strengthening natural ecosystems and the fish and wildlife habitat they provide.
 The Regional Coastal Resilience Assessments seek to identify undeveloped, natural areas and habitat cores that, through the implementation of nature-based solutions, have the potential to build human community resilience while supporting fish and wildlife habitat and species.
 In 2019, Regional Assessments for the U.S. Atlantic, Gulf of Mexico, and Pacific coastlines used a standardized methodology to combine information about flooding threats, human community assets, and fish and wildlife species to identify Resilience Hubs.
-The analysis is being expanded to include Regional Assessments for Hawai'i, Alaska, the Great Lakes, and all U.S. territories.
-Owing to the uniqueness of each region, the methods continue to be refined and enhanced.
-This document describes the most up-to-date methods as applied to Puerto Rico, the U.S. Virgin Islands, the Northern Mariana Islands, Hawai'i, Guam, and American Samoa.
-As additional Regional Assessments are completed, this document may be updated accordingly.
+The analysis expanded to include Regional Assessments for Hawai'i, Alaska, the Great Lakes, and all U.S. territories.
+Owing to the uniqueness of each region, the methods continue to be refined and enhanced but remain similar among tropical island geographies.
+This document describes the most upto-date methods as applied to the U.S. Caribbean and Pacific Islands, including Puerto Rico, the U.S. Virgin Islands, the Northern Mariana Islands, Hawai'i, Guam, and American Samoa.